open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

    - Error that don't indicate any issue should be recorded with severity not higher than `Info`.
    - Transient errors (even if it's the last try) should be recorded with severity not higher than `Warning`.
    - Unhandled exceptions that don't result in application shutdown should be recorded with severity `Error`
-   - Errors that result in application shutdown should be recorded with severity `Fatal`
+   - Errors that result in application shutdown should be recorded with severity `Fatal`.

-6. When recording exception on logs, user applications and instrumentations are encouraged to put additional attributes to describe the context that the exception was thrown in.
+1. When recording exception on logs, user applications and instrumentations are encouraged to put additional attributes to describe the context that the exception was thrown in.
    They are also encouraged to define their own error events and enrich them with exception details.

-7. OTel SDK should record stack traces on exceptions with severity `Error` or higher and should allow users to change the threshold.
+2. OTel SDK should record stack traces on exceptions with severity `Error` or higher and should allow users to change the threshold.

    See [logback exception config](https://logback.qos.ch/manual/layouts.html#ex) for an example of configuration that